-Okay, but, I especially like Clint movies that he does not direct or control, which are few.
+Okay, but, I especially like the batch of Clint movies that he does not direct or control, which are few.
 I think Clint is best when working for someone else, when there exists another creative-control-source or two.
-“In the Line of Fire.”
-“Dirty Harry.” ”Magnum Force.”
-“Good, Bad.
-Ugly,” etc. He, like most if us, needs an outsider’s eye and outside help.
+In the Line of Fire.
+Dirty Harry.
+Magnum Force.
+Good, Bad.
+Ugly, etc. He, like most if us, needs an outsider’s eye and outside help.

 In the films he fully controls, there are chinks in the armor of the plot.
 They are almost “1960s” chinks.
 Hard for me to describe and maybe too long for here, but “60s chinks.”
 And dare I say -“corny 60s.”
-No one usually cares because its Clint and maybe the film, like American Sniper is such a big event and so good in many other ways, no one cares.
+No one usually cares because its Clint and maybe a film, like American Sniper is such a big event and so good in many other ways, no one cares.
 And hey, he fully controlled Unforgiven which was essentially flawless.

-But my most favorite Clint Eastwood film, just above In The Line of Fire, and one he directed, produced and controlled is “White Hunter, Black Heart” back in the 1980s.
+But my most favorite Clint Eastwood film, just above In The Line of Fire, and one he directed, produced and controlled is White Hunter, Black Heart back in the 1980s.
 It fictionalizes director John Houston and the backstory of the African Queen movie.
 It’s kind of an “inside baseball” story about Houston and the movie world.
 It did not do well in the box office, I guess because he wasn’t massively killing bad guys or something?
-John Houston was a strange eccentric person and Eastwood does a great job capturing the Houston persona and the times.
+John Houston was a strange eccentric person and Eastwood does a great job capturing a “Houston persona” and the times.